-Our Amended and Restated Certificate of Incorporation, will provides that we are authorized to indemnify our directors and officers to the fullest extent permitted by Delaware law.
-Our Amended and Restated Bylaws, to be effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, will provide that we are required to indemnify our directors and executive officers to the fullest extent permitted by Delaware law.
-Our Amended and Restated Bylaws will also provide that, upon satisfaction of certain conditions, we may advance expenses incurred by a director or executive officer in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions in that capacity regardless of whether we would otherwise be permitted to indemnify him or her under the provisions of Delaware law.
-Our Amended and Restated Bylaws will also provide our board of directors with discretion to indemnify our other officers and employees when determined appropriate by our board of directors.
-We expect to enter into agreements to indemnify our directors, engloyees as determined appropriate by our board of directors.
-We expect to enter into agreements to indemnify our directors, including, among other things, attorneys' fees, judgments, fines and settlement amounts incurred by any of these individuals in any action or proceeding.
+Our Amended and Restated Certificate of Incorporation provides that we are authorized to indemnify our directors and officers to the fullest extent permitted by Delaware law.
+Our Amended and Restated Bylaws also provides that we are required to indemnify our directors and executive officers to the fullest extent permitted by Delaware law.
+Our Amended and Restated Bylaws also provide that, upon satisfaction of certain conditions, we may advance expenses incurred by a director or executive officer in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions in that capacity regardless of whether we would otherwise be permitted to indemnify him or her under the provisions of Delaware law.
+Our Amended and Restated Bylaws also provide our board of directors with discretion to indemnify our other officers and employees when determined appropriate by our board of directors.
+We expect to enter into agreements to indemnify our directors, and other employees as determined by the board of directors.
+With certain exceptions, these agreements provide for indemnify for related expenses, including, among other things, attorneys' fees, judgments, fines and settlement amounts incurred by any of these individuals in any action or proceeding.
 We believe that these provisions and agreements are necessary to attract and retain qualified persons as directors and officers.
 We also maintain and intend to continue to maintain obtain customary directors' and officers' liability insurance upon consummation of this offering.

-The limitation of liability and indemnification provisions in our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws to be in effect immediately prior to the effectiveness of the registration statement of which this prospectus forms a part may discourage stockholders from bringing a lawsuit against our directors for breach of their fiduciary duty.
+The limitation of liability and indemnification provisions in our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws may discourage stockholders from bringing a lawsuit against our directors for breach of their fiduciary duty.
 They may also reduce the likelihood of derivative litigation against our directors and officers, even though an action, if successful, might benefit us and other stockholders.
 Further, a stockholder's investment may be adversely affected to the extent that we pay the costs of settlement and damage awards against directors and officers as required by these indemnification provisions.
 At present, there is no pending litigation or proceeding involving any of our directors, officers or employees for which indemnification is sought, and we are not aware of any threatened litigation that may result in claims for indemnification.